apache/trafficcontrol/docs/source/api/v3/deliveryservices_request.rst

 ``deliveryservices/request``
 ****************************

-.. note:: This route does NOT do the same thing as :ref:`POST deliveryservice_requests<to-api-deliveryservice-requests-post>`.
+.. note:: This route does NOT do the same thing as :ref:`POST deliveryservice_requests<to-api-v3-deliveryservice-requests-post>`.

 ``POST``
 ========